To be eligible for federal, state and institutional financial aid, you must:

 Students who lost federal student aid eligibility due to a drug conviction can regain eligibility if after passing two unannounced drug tests conducted by a drug rehabilitation program that complies with criteria established by the U.S. Department of Education.

 Federal regulations state that a student can receive aid for a previously passed course (D or greater) only once if the student is again receiving credit for the course.
-The OSFA and Registrar will verify this information each semester.
+SFAS and Registrar will verify this information each semester.
 Financial aid awards will be recalculated for students registered for a course in which they have already received two passing grades.